COMSOC-Community/comsoc-website/docs/video-seminar.md

 ## Past Sessions

-Below you will find a listing of past sessions of the COMSOC Video Seminar, with links to recordings.
+Below you will find a listing of past sessions of the COMSOC Video Seminar, with direct links to recordings.
 If you spot a mistake or want to update this list, check the [GitHub repository]({{ site.github_url }}) for the procedure to follow.